 A reevaluation of the child's needs is to be conducted at least once every three years unless the parent and the district agree that a reevaluation is unnecessary.
-If the reevaluation is found to be unnecessary, the IEP Team will re-determine if the student continues to meet eligibility without testing.
 The reevaluation may be conducted at any time if the district feels the needs of the child should be reevaluated or if the child's teacher or parent requests a reevaluation.
+However, a reevaluation may not occur more than once a year unless the parent and the district agree to more than one a year.